 The tigers’ stripes act as camouflage, which helps them blend into their forest environment; this camouflage is essential for stalking animals such as Sika deer and wild boar.
 Much like a human fingerprint, no two tigers have the same stripe pattern.

-At our daily encounter you can learn more about each of them and see some of the enrichment techniques used.
+Come along to our daily encounter where you can learn more about them and see some of the enrichment and practices that our keepers use.